Package com.senzing.sdk

 Modifier and TypeMethodDescriptionaddDataSource

-(long configHandle, String dataSourceCode) Adds a new data source that is identified by the specified data source code to the in-memory configuration associated with the specified configuraiton handle.void
+(String dataSourceCode) Adds a new data source that is identified by the specified data source code to this configuration.void

 deleteDataSource

-(long configHandle, String dataSourceCode) Deletes the data source identified by the specified data source code from the in-memory configuration associated with the specified config handle.exportConfig
+(String dataSourceCode) Deletes the data source identified by the specified data source code from this configuration.export()

 -